LNCtips.com: Can Potential Clients Find You?

 2) They can type your web address directly into the address bar of a browser, something almost no one does for unfamiliar websites.

-3) Or they can do what most people do - type keywords in Google, Bing, Yahoo or some other search engine to search for your website.
+3) Or they can do what most people do - type keywords in Google, Microsoft Edge, Yahoo or some other search engine to search for your website.
 Keywords, key phrases, and content descriptions are examples of meta data, the information that search engines use to find your site.

 To illustrate the importance of keywords, in one recent week, I had 1,117 visitors to my website.
 Of those, 51 (less than 5%) found their way to my site from my email newsletter, 180 (16%) were already familiar with my website and typed my website's name directly into a browser's address bar.
 The remaining 886 (79%) didn't know anything about my site, but they found it because they typed keywords in a search engine.